noesya/legal/data/noesya-ppp.md

 D.3 Applications must not transmit passwords in clear text over the network.
 D.4 Applications must provide for some sort of role management, such that one user can take over the functions of another without having to know the other's password.
 E. Multi-Factor Authentication
-E.1 Multi-factor authentication is highly encouraged and should be used whenever possible, not only for work related accounts but personal accounts also.
+Multi-factor authentication is highly encouraged and should be used whenever possible, not only for work related accounts but personal accounts also.

 # Policy Compliance
-A. Compliance Measurement
+## Compliance Measurement
 The security team will verify compliance to this policy through various methods, including but not limited to, periodic walk-thrus, internal audits, and feedback to the policy owner.
-B. Non-Compliance
+## Non-Compliance
 An employee found to have violated this policy may be subject to disciplinary action, up to and including termination of employment.

 # Revision History